colearendt/multi-dir-deploy/README.md

 user training / conventions to make this easier for users.

-- **Which files?** The IDE usually scopes deployments to just a directory with an app.
+- **Which files?** The IDE usually scopes deployments to just a directory with an app and gives me a nice file selector.
 How do I figure out which files to include?
 This experiment includes the WHOLE DIRECTORY (every time) and only pivots based on the manifest.
 Some IDE functionality would be helpful here, along with some type of simple file format structure (a part of the manifest? an "ignore" file?) that makes clear what files to include.
 The `.dcf` format does this but is hard to reason about because it is pipe delimited.
-Further, this is hard to marshal for git-backed content / programmatic deployment
+Further, this is hard to marshal for git-backed content / programmatic deployment.

 - **Which manifest?** Although `rsconnect` could dynamically build the manifest somehow, the root directory needs to be the basis (which is different from the current pattern of the "app" directory).
-Further, things get tricky with programmatic / git-backed deployment, because Connect only understand the notion of a single `manifest.json`.
+Further, things get tricky with programmatic / git-backed deployment, because Connect only understands the notion of a single `manifest.json`.
 So we will either need smarter clients (to rename / rewrite manifests) or Connect to somehow allow the manifest to be specified.

-- **Inconsistent manifest specifications** The Shiny deployment method just looks for an `app.R` (or maybe some other type of `.R` files?), and does not allow specification in the manifest.
+- **Inconsistent manifest specifications** The Shiny deployment method just looks for an `app.R` (or maybe some other types of `.R` files?), and does not allow specification in the manifest.
 Rmd allows the specification of the "primary document."
 As a result, I wrote a [hacky wrapper](./app.R) (which is not advisable).
 The manifest is inconsistent, uses unclear heuristics, and is